thanhhang1306/portfolio/README.md

  This website was developed with BootStrap, JQuery, and other frameworks.

  ## Installation
- To view the website, visit
+ To view the website, click the link [here](https://thanhhang1306.github.io/hang-pham-portfolio/).